drewschrauf/bs-testing-library/README.md

 # @testing-library BuckleScript bindings

+**:construction: This project is under active development.
+Expect more documentation and examples in the near future. :construction:**

 This project provides BuckleScript bindings for the [@testing-library](https://testing-library.com/) ecosystem.

 - [@drewschrauf/bs-dom-testing-library](./packages/bs-dom-testing-library) - BuckleScript bindings for [@testing-library/dom](https://github.com/testing-library/dom-testing-library).